 Personnel expenses constitute a significant portion of our operating costs and expenses.
-In 2018, 2019 and 2020, personnel expenses represented 27.3%, 27.7% and 27.0% of our total operating costs and expenses, respectively, and pension costs represented 2.1%, 2.1% and 1.6% of our total operating costs and expenses, respectively.
+In 2019, 2020 and 2021, personnel expenses represented 27.7%, 27.0% and 27.1% of our total operating costs and expenses, respectively.
 The table below sets forth information regarding our personnel expenses and as a percentage of our total operating costs and expenses for the periods indicated.